Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 **The problem is, `:hover` is designed exclusively for desktop devices.
 Since 2007, smartphones and other touch devices became increasingly popular.
 Obviously, there are no corresponding actions for mouse hovering on touch devices.**

-Despite that, most of the browsers for touch devices eccentrically implemented hover state, and instead of mouse hovering, the trigger became a touch start event.
+Despite that, most of the browsers for touch devices implemented support for the hover state, but instead of mouse hovering, the trigger became a *touch start* event.

 To describe the behavior logic concretely: